 I didn’t realize my strange mental state until I was picking up my boarding passes to Doha and to Cape Town Saturday afternoon, when it finally “hit me” that I was going to leave my boring summer vacation to head to an unknown continent.
 Like, who has really ever been to Cape Town, South Africa anyway (except my favorite photographer of all time Ben Brown, of course.
 Okay I’ll stop being a fan girl)?

 The beautiful thing of it all, I had the biggest smile on my face from airport to airport.
 I was going to a totally different continent, by myself, meeting total strangers for the first time face to face, for an entire month 7,000 miles away from home.
-Who doesn’t want an experience like t
+Who doesn’t want an experience like that?

 Have I mentioned that this was the first time I ever been on a plane?
 Yep, first time.